Facebook logo - click to follow SImplyMeds on Facebook

 How to spot a fungal nail infection:

-Although most fungal nail infections can be easily spotted its best to see your GP who can send off a sample of the affected nail for testing.
+Although most fungal nail infections can be easily spotted it's best to see your GP who can send off a sample of the affected nail for testing.
 This will then show if it is actually Onychomycosis (fungal nail infection) or if its due to something else.
 We always advise that you go to see your GP or Chiropodist at the first instance to get a diagnosis.
-After a confirmed diagnosis we can look at treatment options.
+After a confirmed diagnosis, we can look at treatment options.

-The first thing you’ve got to remember that most treatments to combat fungal nail infections aren’t a short term treatment, they usually last months.
-The primary reason for this is that the infected nail has to grow out so that the healthy one can grow in, and toe nails can take months to grow out.
-If you are diabetic you must go to your doctor straight away as infections such as this can lead to complications far quicker in diabetics.
+The first thing you’ve got to remember that most treatments to combat fungal nail infections aren’t a short-term treatment, they usually last months.
+The primary reason for this is that the infected nail has to grow out so that the healthy one can grow in, and toenails can take months to grow out.
+If you are diabetic, you must go to your doctor straight away as infections such as this can lead to complications far quicker in diabetics.

 • Keep your feet as clean and dry as possible